-It takes time to move plumbing and install wiring for outlets, lighting or new bath fixtures.
-Re-think ways to eliminate relocation of the tub, sink or toilet.
-Fixtures and lighting come in a myriad of sizes, shapes and styles designed to maximize space and fit into awkward areas.
-Switch out worn, bulky fixtures with streamlined, compact styles so you can skip the extra work yet open up the existing room.
+It takes time to move plumbing and install wiring for outlets, lighting or new bath fixtures and securing the required remodeling permits is always a hassle.
+Find ways to eliminate relocation of the tub, sink or toilet.
+Fixtures and lighting come in myriad sizes, shapes and styles designed to maximize space and fit into awkward areas.
+Replace worn, bulky fixtures with streamlined, compact styles so you can skip the extra work of rewiring, yet open up the space.

 Yes, you heard correctly!
-Unless mold is present in the walls, the floor or the ceiling, there are ways to cover up the old without going through the cumbersome process of demolishing and rebuilding.
+Unless mold is present in the walls, floor. or ceiling, you can cover up old, ugly features, without going through the cumbersome process of demolishing and rebuilding.

 The biggest time-sucking part of remodeling is the duration it takes to tape and plaster.
 Depending on temperature and humidity, plaster can take days to dry!
-Mixing a powdered joint compound is a little more work than opening up a ready-to-go container, but spending a few extra minutes mixing these fast-dry products is worth the effort.
-There are several quick drying compounds that allow you to apply multiple coats and reach finish point in less than two days.
+Mixing a powdered joint compound is a little more work than opening a ready-to-go container, but spending a few extra minutes blending these fast-dry products is worth the effort.
+Several quick-drying compounds allow you to apply multiple coats and reach finish point in less than two days.

 Epoxy-based grouts can be washed and polished in a few hours and ready for traffic the next day.
 They may be more expensive than traditional cement, but they’re also highly stain-and-mold-resistant and don’t require sealing.

 If you’re a DIYer, this means having all your materials on-hand and a specific schedule for implementing your bathroom project before work begins.
 If you intend to outsource, make sure subcontractors (like electricians) are scheduled back-to-back (or in some cases, side-by-side) and are ready to go when it’s their turn to complete a portion of the project.